Whistleblower Protection Under Sarbanes Oxley

 Victims of retaliation under Sarbanes-Oxley may recover all compensation required to make them whole, including reinstatement or restoration of seniority and benefits, back pay, litigation costs, compensation for emotional distress, damage to reputation and reasonable attorney fees.Put an experienced New York whistleblower attorney on your side

 Coming forward as a whistleblower always takes courage and often comes with risks.
 If you have been subjected to harassment, threats or adverse employment action after voicing concerns regarding the practices of a publicly traded company, you may have legal rights.
 Our NY whistleblower attorneys at Joseph & Kirschenbaum LLP understand the intricacies of SOX's whistleblower protection provisions and can stand with you through the entire whistleblower process.
-Call our office today toll free at 1.866.348.7394 or contact us online to arrange a confidential assessment.
+Call our office today at (212) 688-5640 or contact us online to arrange a confidential assessment.
 Se habla espanol.